How to spot when writing is AI: The 6 elements of robot style

 But AI systems add a third element even when it isn’t necessary.
 Triplets make sense if all the elements are important and not weirdly broad.

 What else should you look out for?
-Corrective statements such as ‘It’s not just that X. It’s also Y’ are particularly common to show contrast and accurately define the topic at hand.
+Framing statements such as ‘It’s not just X. It’s also Y’ are particularly commonly used by AI systems to show contrast.

-AI also loves breaking things down into structured lists and bullet points, even when it feels sudden because that’s the only way humans can consume information now, right?
+AI also loves breaking things down into structured lists and bullet points, even when it feels too sudden because people apparently hate long text, and that’s the only way we consume information now, right?
 RIGHT?

 Look out for: